Kh0iHuynh/ATAC-seq-Project/README.md

 ## Normalization for differences between tissues and genotypes:

 + Weight is calculated using script fragfile1.sh, fragfile2.sh, and fragfile3.sh (if weights are calculated for fragments without SV correction, the bedtools intersect command in fragfile1.sh need to be removed).
 The calculation of weights are described in the paper.
-+ The calculations for coverage and fragment length are done using scripts named CLmatrix.sh and CL.py.
++ The calculations for coverage is done using scripts named CLmatrix.sh and CL.py.
+The reference file used in coverage calculation is generated with referenceforCLmaxtrix.sh
 + Coverage are then averaged over replicates (within tissues and genotypes), and are provided as UCSC Genome browser tracks.
-The tracks and their hubs are described in browsertrack.txt)
+The scripts used to generate these tracks are createbrowsertrack1.sh,createbrowsertrack2.sh, and createbrowsertrack3.sh.

 ## Coverage statistical test: